Beaded Rawhide/Canvas Balls

 Fully-beaded with seed beads over brain-tanned rawhide and/or cotton canvas masterfully stitched by Maretta Afraid of Bear.
 Traditional Lakota Design.
 Cotton filled.
 Approximately 9" diameter.

+Each ball is hand made and unique; beading pattern may vary from photos.
 Custom orders are welcome.
 Please allow approximately two weeks for special orders.

 The Ball-Throwing Ceremony